 Delicious Metropolis: The Desserts and Urban Scenes of Wayne Thiebaud Fine Art Book, California Artist Gift Book, Book of Cityscapes and Sweets #ad - Between the two, fascinating juxtapositions develop.
 This book is perfect for:• fine art buffs• Fans of Wayne Thiebaud• Foodies and bakers• Fans of California and city life.

-Counting with Wayne ThiebaudChronicle Books #ad - Counting to 10 has never been so sweet! wayne thiebaud's delectable paintings, etchings, and drawings make Counting with Wayne Thiebaud as much an introduction to contemporary art as it is a delicious first book of numbers.
+Counting with Wayne ThiebaudChronicle Books #ad - Counting with Wayne Thiebaud #ad - Counting to 10 has never been so sweet! wayne thiebaud's delectable paintings, etchings, and drawings make Counting with Wayne Thiebaud as much an introduction to contemporary art as it is a delicious first book of numbers.

 Wayne Thiebaud: DraftsmanThames & Hudson #ad - A fascinating study of the drawings by american artist wayne thiebaud, published with his cooperationBest known for his luscious paintings of pies and ice-cream cones, American artist Wayne Thiebaud born 1920 has been an avid and prolific draftsman since he began his career in the 1940s as an illustrator and cartoonist.

 In subjects ranging from deli counters and isolated figures to dramatic views of San Francisco’s plunging streets, Thiebaud’s drawings endow the most banal, everyday scenes with a sense of poetry and nostalgia.
 Fully illustrated and beautifully designed, including an extensive interview with the artist, with illuminating texts, Wayne Thiebaud: Draftsman is the first major publication devoted to his lifelong engagement with drawing.